UAce/WebsiteWatcher/README.md

 # WebsiteWatcher

-WebsiteWatcher is a Python tool for running a website watcher.
+WebsiteWatcher is a Python Command line tool that watches a website and notifies the user via email or sms.

 ## Prerequisites

 Before running the WebsiteWatcher, you need to have the following prerequisites:
 - Python 3
 - Pip
-- Google Chrome/Chromium
+- Google Chrome / Chromium
-- ChromeDriver matching your Google Chrome version (see ChromeDriver versions [here](https://chromedriver.storage.googleapis.com/index.html))
+- ChromeDriver matching your Google Chrome/CHromium version (see ChromeDriver versions [here](https://chromedriver.storage.googleapis.com/index.html))

 _Note: the chromeDriver needs to be in the root directory of the repository_